-The white grape is a new breed between Frühroter Veltliner x Gray Portuguese, Synonyms are Cvai Gold, Jubilejni, Jubilens vine, Jubileumsrebe and Klosterneuburg 24-125.
-The correct parenting occurred only in 1998 DNA analysis out, because until then it was falsely Blue Portuguese x Blaufränkisch accepted.
-The crossing took place in 1922 on Klosterneuburger Weinbauinstitut in Lower Austria by Dr. med.
-Fritz Zweigelt (1888-1964).
-On the occasion of the centennial celebration of this institute, the vine was presented to the public in 1960, and its name derives from this anniversary.
-The medium to late ripening vine is resistant to Botrytis, It pings rather neutral, low acid white wines, which are used for sweet wines.
-The variety is exclusively in Austria grown.
-In 2009, 13 hectares were reported as falling; including 9 in the Burgenland (ten years before there were 30).
+The white grape variety is a new breed between Frühroter Veltliner x Gray Portuguese, Synonyms are Cvai Gold, Jubilejni, Jubilens Rebe, Jubileumsrebe and Klosterneuburg 24-125.
+The right parenthood only came about in 1998 DNA analysis out because until then it was erroneously Blue Portuguese x Blaufränkisch accepted.
+The crossing took place in 1922 on Klosterneuburg Wine Institute in Lower Austria by Dr. Fritz Zweigelt (1888-1964).
+The vine was presented to the public in 1960 on the occasion of this institute's centenary, and the name is derived from this anniversary.
+The medium to late ripening vine is resistant to Botrytis, It produces rather neutral, low-acid white wines that are used for sweet wines.
+The variety is grown exclusively in Austria grown.
+In 2009, 13 hectares were registered with a downward trend; thereof 9 in Burgenland (ten years earlier there were 30).

 Images : Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)